Cosmic Man: Examples

+The Persian equivalent of Cosmic Man, Keyumars, released semen when he died, out of which came the first human couple, Mashya and Mashyana.
+In Zoroastrian creation stories found in Persia, modern-day Iran, the primordial figure Gayōmart becomes earths metals and produces the first humans from gold.

+In some Polynesian traditions, Ta'aroa is a primordial deity who emerges from the cosmic egg and creates the world.

+In Vietnamese mythology, Thần Trụ Trời is considered the primordial deity who created the world by erecting pillars to separate the heavens from the earth.

 In some Jewish legends, Adam was created from dust from the four corners of the Earth, and, when bent down, his head was the East and his feet the West.
 In another legend, he contained the soul of everybody who would ever be born.
 In the teachings of Kabbalah, such a primordial man is referred to as Adam Kadmon.
-In Mandaeism, the primordial man is known as Adam kasia, or "the hidden Adam."
+In Mandaeism, the primordial man is known as Adam Kasia, or "the hidden Adam."

-In the religious sciences of Islam, a more detailed explanation is furnished wherein the first Cosmic Man is identified as Adam.
-According to the sciences, Adam is a Cosmic Being because, apart from having an all-embracing power over the Universe, he also has the most privileged spiritual rank and status of a human being.

-The Cosmic Man corresponds within Islamic Sufi teachings with al-Insān al-Kāmil, meaning 'The Perfect Being", an honorific title often ascribed to Prophet Muhammad.
-The concept of al-Insān al-Kāmil was first coined and discussed by ibn Arabi.

-In many myths, the Cosmic Man is not just the beginning but also the final goal of life or creation.
-This is not necessarily a physical event, but may refer to the identification of the conscious ego with the self.